Marketing Strategies for Franchise Success

 1. Make a list of all the different activities you need to complete to promote and market your business and choose 1 a day.

 2. Never miss an opportunity to tell people about what you do.
 Always keep it upbeat and exciting rather than sounding like a stilted sales pitch.

 3. Keep in contact with your customers and prospects.
 It’s very easy to get caught up with working in your business rather than on it.
 Remember it takes more effort to get new customers than it does to keep existing ones, customer loyalty is key.

 4. Plan your activities.
 Marketing is an investment in your business’s future so be prepared to invest your time and resources in the best ways possible.

-5. Disorganisation is the road to distress.
+5. Disorganization is the road to distress.
 Stop!
-And get yourself organised.
-Disorganisation can cost you business!
+And get yourself organized.
+Disorganization can cost your business!
 Creating new habits requires time and patience.
 Pick an area that you know you need to concentrate on and do it for a minimum of 21 days or 3 weeks.
 This is the usual amount of time required to make or break a habit!